uestc-tangyiheng/uestc-tangyiheng/README.md

 ## 🤯 Salutations!

-### Here's a master from University of Electronic Science and Technology of China (UESTC), majoring in Computer Science and Technology.
+### Here's a master from UESTC, majoring in Computer Science and Technology.

 My homepage: TODO